Chart Color Schemes

 Population

-Population growth drivers in Wangaratta are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Wangaratta are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 Wangaratta's population was around 20,770 as of November 2025.
-This reflected an increase of 888 people, a 4.5% growth since the 2021 Census which reported a population of 19,882.
+This reflected an increase of 888 people since the 2021 Census, which reported a population of 19,882.
 The change was inferred from the estimated resident population of 20,128 in June 2024 and an additional 525 validated new addresses since the Census date.
 This resulted in a density ratio of 360 persons per square kilometer.
-Wangaratta's growth exceeded that of its SA3 area (4.0%), making it a regional growth leader.
+Wangaratta's growth rate of 4.5% since the 2021 census exceeded the SA3 area's growth rate of 4.0%.
 Overseas migration contributed approximately 92.3% of overall population gains during recent periods.

 AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch used VIC State Government's Regional/LGA projections released in 2023, adjusting via weighted aggregation from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch used the VIC State Government's Regional/LGA projections released in 2023, adjusting with a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group were applied across all areas for years 2032 to 2041.
-Based on these projections, Wangaratta is forecasted to increase by 5,225 persons to 2041, reflecting a total increase of 21.8% over the 17-year period.
+Based on these projections, the area is forecasted to expand by 5,225 persons to 2041, reflecting an increase of 21.8% in total over the 17 years.

 Frequently Asked Questions - Population